SoftwareAG/sagdevops-antcc/README.md

 ## Bootstrap

-ANTCC tool provides generic targets to optionally download (internal SAG network only) and then bootstrap Command Central server, CC CLI or SPM.
+ANTCC tool provides generic targets to download and then bootstrap Command Central server, CC CLI or SPM.
 Bootstrap folder is optional and allows to customize bootstrap parameters.